 - Close-ups and moving cameras should be used sparingly, and only to help the judges to see important details more clearly.

 - Don’t place yourself between the client and the camera!
+Always show your front or your side to the camera.

 The first 1-2 minutes of every competition video must be a presentation of yourself.